Smoking vs. Vaporizing: Which is Better?

 Do you inhale and exhale the same way?

-Regardless of your preferred consumption method, we want to clear up a common misconception: holding in the smoke or vapor does not get you higher!
+Regardless of your preferred consumption method, I want to clear up a common misconception: holding in the smoke or vapor does not get you higher!
 Studies have shown that approximately 95% of the cannabinoids present in smoke or vapor are absorbed within the first few seconds of inhaling.
 Steady in and steady out!
 Ready to try smoking, dabbing, or vaporizing?
-Reference our dosage guide here.
+Reference my dosage guide here.

 How do dabs fit into the equation?